Naturopathic support for hay fever

 Quercetin is a bioflavonoid that is found in many fruits and vegetables but is most abundant in apples, onions and black tea.

-It inhibits enzymes that cause inflammation and prevents mast cells and basophils from releasing histamine 4.
+Research suggests quercetin may help stabilize mast cells and reduce histamine release in allergic conditions 4.
 This makes it beneficial in reducing the hay fever symptoms of runny nose watery eyes, hives and swelling of face and lips 5.

-Quercetin supplements can change the metabolism of certain drugs.
-If you are taking prescription medication please consult with a qualified health care professional to see if it’s right for you.
+⚠️ Quercetin supplements can change the metabolism of certain drugs.
+If you are taking prescription medication please consult with a qualified health care professional to see if it’s suitable for you.

 Vitamin C & Zinc